michali/Format-Manuscript/README.md

 ## New scenes and chapters

-Typically a chapter starts with a heading style and the script assumes that this is Heading 1 (a markdown file starts with one hash symbol and a space).
+The start of a new chapter has to be marked with a Heading 1 markdown style (one hash character and a space).

 To insert page breaks between chapters, create a pandoc reference document and modify the heading style that you would like to start a chapter with so that a page break is inserted before the style is applied.
 This can be done in Word and in LibreOffice Writer.

 If a chapter has multiple scenes, the script will insert a scene separator between them.
 This is a visual marker in a novel to denote that a new scene starts below, and it is usually a small picture or one to three asterisk characters.